Skip to main content

 Treatment delays

 The patient also might want or need time to prepare to put their normal activities “on hold” while getting treatment.
-For instance, arrangements for work or child care may be needed, and taking care of these things ahead of time can help the patient better focus on dealing with treatment.
-Learn more about these topics in Family and Medical Leave Act and Helping Children When a Family Member Has Cancer.
+For example, arrangements for work or child care may be needed, and taking care of these things ahead of time can help the patient better focus on dealing with treatment.
+Learn more about these topics in the Family and Medical Leave Act and Helping Children When a Family Member Has Cancer.

 If you or the patient is worried that treatment isn’t starting right away, discuss your concerns with the cancer care team and be sure that any delays will not cause more problems.